meepen/salien-bot/README.md

 ### salien-bot

-Salien bot is a WIP for the brand new Salien Summer minigame.
+Salien bot is a WIP for the Salien Minigame that came out for Steam Summer Sale 2018.

 I picked this up because it reminded me of a challenge in programming I had before.
 I won't be manipulating any state, just injecting mouse clicks and other button presses.